Index bounded relative symplectic cohomology: Examples and extensions

 where $ind(q)$ is the Morse index of $q$ as a geodesic. \end{lemma}

-Now we consider a spin Lagrangian submanifold $L$ in a Calabi-Yau manifold $M$.
+Now we consider a Lagrangian submanifold $L$ in a Calabi-Yau manifold $M$.
 Let $D$ be a Weinstein neighborhood of $L$, which is isomorphic to $D_{1}T^{*}L$ for some metric $g$ on $L$.
 Then $\partial D$ is a contact hypersurface in $M$.
-For a loop $\gamma$ in $D$ that is contractible in $M$, both the Conley-Zehnder index and the Maslov index are well-defined and independent of the choice of a trivialization.
-In particular, when $L$ is simply-connected, the Maslov index is always zero and we have that $CZ_{\Phi}(\gamma)= ind(q)$.
+In particular, when $L$ is simply-connected we can use trivializations induced by disk cappings to compute these indices.
+The Maslov index is always zero and we have that $CZ_{\Phi}(\gamma)= ind(q)\geq 0$.

-Therefore if $L$ admits an index bounded Riemannian metric $g$ then any Lagrangian embedding of $L$ into a Calabi-Yau manifold admits an index bounded neighborhood.
-Here the index bounded condition for a metric $g$ is the same for a contact form.
+Similar to the index bounded condition, we can consider the following relation between the Morse index and the length of a closed geodesic.

 \begin{definition} A Riemannian metric $g$ is called \textit{index bounded} if for every $m>0$, there exists $\mu_{m}>0$ so that

 for all closed geodesics.
 And the metric is called (Morse-Bott) non-degenerate if the length functional is (Morse-Bott) non-degenerate. \end{definition}